rtwksai/l2g/README.md

 # l2g
-A webapp to convert given local schemas to a single global schema
+A webapp to convert given local schemas to a single global schema.
+This could be used to converge information from multiple data models and make queries in a single relational data model format.
+The project generates paths describing which data model to access the data from, thus converging the information for the teams to query on.

+Currently supports CSV and SQL data models.

 ## Steps to install
 - `cd l2g`